dankilman/clue/docs/getting_started.rst

        Idea project files will be generated.
 Each python module will be configured.
        An ``.idea`` directory will be created inside the ``project_dir`` repo.
-       This means that in order to use the project, you need to open an existing project and point to that directory.
+       This means that in order to use the project, you need to open an existing project and point to the repo directory.

 ``clue git status``
 -------------------